 - Web content collected via Archive-It is publicly available at https://archive-it.org/collections/1858 and /rubenstein/findingaids/uawebarchive/.
 Relevant links will also be included in collection guides and/or catalog records.

 - Other collections may be requested for use in the Rubenstein Library reading room.
 Description of these collections will be added to collection guides and/or catalog records.

 - Due to changes and variation in the terms of service of individual platforms, access to collected social media may be restricted.

-- Due to donor request or privacy concerns, some collections may be restricted or have contributor names anonymized.
+- Due to donor request or privacy concerns, some collections may be restricted.